kensho-technologies/orama/README.md

 - Canvas rendering and caching optimizations
 - Configurable theme

-Orama has been powering [Kensho's](http://kensho.com) charts for more than a year.
-With ~95% code coverage, it's a battle tested and production ready library.
+Orama has been powering [Kensho's](https://www.kensho.com) charts in production for more than a year.

 > /horáō, "to see, spiritually and mentally" – a vision, focusing on the impact it has on the one beholding the vision.